Popper is the Formello addon for create popups.

 It can also work as a standalone plugin and can be downloaded for free at WordPress.org.

-> In addition to collecting leads, you can also use popups to showcase important messages, increase your followers on social by asking them to follow you to stay up to date or to advertise your latest offer or ebook.
+In addition to collecting leads, you can also use popups to show important messages, to increase your social followers by asking them to follow you to stay up-to-date, or to advertise your latest offer or ebook.

-> There are several strategies for choosing when to show a popup message.
+There are several strategies for choosing when to show a popup message.

 Currently Popper can show a popup using one of the following strategies:

 - After a certain number of seconds on the page

 - After the user scrolls down the page to a certain percentage

 - When a target element enters the viewport